tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 Mainly the client command `svn` is needed, as I use a Subversion repository for the various configuration files I need (aside that I use it for my own software projects, too).

 ### `wget`
-`wget` is another command line to load files from the network.
+`wget` is another command line tool to load files from the network.
 If not already installed, it can be made available through `apt`.

 ### xRDP